-The city of Chania can be divided in two parts: the old town and the modern city which is the larger one.
-The old town is situated next to the old harbour and is the matrix around which the whole urban area was developed.
-It used to be surrounded by the old Venetian fortifications that started to be built in 1538; of them the eastern and western parts have survived.
-From the south, the old town is continuous with the new, and from the north the physical border is the sea.
-The centre of the modern city is the area extending next to the old town and especially towards the south.
+The city of Chaniá can be divided into two parts: the old town and the modern city which is the larger one.
+The old town is situated next to the old harbor and is the matrix around which the whole urban area was developed.
+It used to be surrounded by the old Venetian fortifications that started being built in 1538; of them, the eastern and western parts have survived.
+From the south, the old town is continuous with the new, and from the north, the physical border is the sea.
+The center of the modern city is the area extending next to the old town and especially towards the south.

 The main square of the Old Town (next to the west end of Kasteli) is the Eleftherios Venizelos Square (“Syntrivani“).
 It is the heart of the touristic activities in the area.
 Next to this (on the west side) lies the Topanas district, which used to be the Christian part of the city during the Turkish occupation.
 Its name comes from the Venetian ammunition warehouse (Top-Hane in Turkish), which was located there.
-The Jewish quarter (“Evraiki” or “Ovraiki“) was located at the north-west of the Old Town, behind the harbour and within the borders of Topanas.
-The whole Topanas area is generally very picturesque, with many narrow alleys and old charming buildings, some of which have been restored as hotels, restaurants, shops and bars.
-This makes it a lively and colourful place especially during the warm period from April to October.
-In the winter, it still remains a centre of activities (especially the nightlife) but in a more quiet and atmospheric way.
+The Jewish quarter (“Evraiki” or “Ovraiki“) was located northwest of the Old Town, behind the harbor and within the borders of Topanas.
+The whole Topanas area is generally very picturesque, with many narrow alleys and old charming buildings, some of which have been restored as hotels, restaurants, shops, and bars.
+This makes it a lively and colorful place, especially during the warm period from April to October.
+In the winter, it still remains a center of activities (especially the nightlife) but in a more quiet and atmospheric way.

-Finally, a very distinctive area of the Old Town is the harbour itself and generally the seafront (“akti”).
-Akti Tompazi, Akti Kountouriotou and Akti Enoseos (marina) all feature several historical buildings and a thriving nightlife.
+Finally, a very distinctive area of the Old Town is the harbor itself and generally the seafront (“akti”).
+Akti Tompazi, Akti Kountouriotou, and Akti Enoseos (marina) all feature several historical buildings and a thriving nightlife.
 The main street that combines the modern town with the old town is Halidon Street.